coq/coq/doc/README.md

 To install all produced documents, do:

-    make DOCDIR=/some/directory/for/documentation install-doc
+    make install-doc

-`DOCDIR` defaults to `/usr/share/doc/coq` or whatever value was specificied through the `-docdir` option of `./configure`.
+This will install the documentation in `/usr/share/doc/coq` unless you specify another value through the `-docdir` option of `./configure` or the `DOCDIR` environment variable.